The Good Money Test: how to tell if a financial provider is really ethical

 Good money should work in real life.
 It should be understandable, fair and upfront about costs and risks.
 This is especially important with investments and pensions, where values-led choices still involve risk.
 An ethical provider should not just inspire you, it should also be straight with you.

-5. Do the actions match the marketing?
+5. Do the actions back up the claims?

 This is where greenwashing often shows up.
 A provider might promote a small green initiative while continuing to finance harmful sectors elsewhere.
 An investment fund might use an ESG label while still holding companies that many customers would not personally consider ethical.